cs320-wisc/f21/lab1/README.md

 they're more likely to be able to reproduce the same results by running your code.

-At the low-end, renting a VM costs about
+At the low-end, renting a VM costs about $10-20/month.
-$10-20/month.
 Fortunately, the major cloud providers often provide free credit for students and new users, so you'll likely pay little or (hopefully) nothing this semester.

 We provide directions for two major cloud providers: GCP (Google's cloud) and Azure (Microsoft's cloud).
-If you want to find another way/place to use Ubuntu 18.04 LTS and install Jupyter, that's fine too, and you can skip this lab (though we will only support the first two options during office hours).
+If you want to find another way/place to use Ubuntu 20.04 LTS and install Jupyter, that's fine too, and you can skip this lab (though we will only support the first two options during office hours).

 Choose one of the following for the remainder of this lab:

 1. [GCP Directions](gcp/README.md).
-At the time these directions were written, Google offers $300 of credit for new users.
-The credits must be used within 90 days, which doesn't quite cover a semester.
-Fortunately, Google gave me educational credits ($50/student) to use for CS 320, which should cover you.
-Please see this announcement on Canvas about how to redeem this credit before proceeding: https://canvas.wisc.edu/courses/244425/discussion_topics/881141
+Google gave me educational credits ($50/student) to use for CS 320, which should cover you.
+This is the preferred option.

 2. [Azure Directions](azure/README.md).
 At the time these directions were written, Microsoft offers students $100/year of credit per year.

-Note that this is our first semester giving Azure as a second option, so most examples/documentation will be based on the first option above.

-You'll use the VM you create for the rest of the semester, so take notes on how to use SSH and connect to Jupyter.
+You can use this if there is an issue with option 1 (or you somehow run out of the $50 of credits before the end of the year).